Enlil50/my_qmk/README.md

 # :one: Keyboard firmware
+When it comes to firmware, there are mainly 2 options: QMK(for wired keyboards) and ZMK(for wireless keyboards).
+My old laptop has a fried wireless module, so I chose the adaptability of wired over the comfort of wireless.

 This layout was optimized for coding and typing purposes.
+It works only if you set the OS language to english.

 The trackpoint can be disabled by turning false the flag ```MY_TRACKPOINT_ENABLE``` in ```./Elil_50/rules.mk```.
 This action removes the automatic mouse layer, so reduce ```MY_MAX_LAYER``` by 1 at the beginning of ```./Elil_50/keymap.c```.<br/>
 This option will not affect any other functionality.